 What is Silken Tofu?

 Tofu is a popular ingredient in Korean cuisine and is used in many different dishes including Dubu Jorim (Korean Braised Tofu), Soondubu Jjigae (Korean Soft Tofu Stew), and Doenjang Jjigae (Korean Soybean Paste Stew) that I’ve previously shared on my blog.

-This Korean-style silken tofu is one of my favorite banchan (side dishes) to prepare, as its ease of preparation and alluring taste make it to be the perfect choice for any time of the day, especially on days that I’m feeling a bit lazy to cook up a whole entire dish to add to my dinner table.
+This Korean-style silken tofu is one of my favorite side dishes to prepare, as its ease of preparation and alluring taste make it to be the perfect choice for any time of the day, especially on days that I’m feeling a bit lazy to cook up a full meal.

 This soft tofu dish is traditionally served cold directly from the fridge, to be garnished with a soy-based sauce to serve.
 It is truly one of the easiest & quickest ways to prepare tofu and contains all the essential flavors from Korean cuisine.